immarianaas/home-comfort-dataset/README.md

 ## Usage

-To run the program you only need to run `plot.py`.
+There are two scripts you can run.

+`plot.py` wll produce the charts regarding the information in the dataset.
 Some arguments to keep in mind:

 | Positional arguments | Descriptions |
 |---|---|